gomods/athens/docs/content/walkthrough.md

 doesn't persist between restarts.

 ### With Docker

+For more details on running Athens in docker, take a look at the [install documentation](/install/using-docker)

 In order to run the Athens Proxy using docker, we need first to create a directory that will store the persitant modules.
 In the example below, the new directory is named `athens-storage` and is located in our userspace (i.e. `$HOME`).
 Then we need to set the `ATHENS_STORAGE_TYPE` and `ATHENS_DISK_STORAGE_ROOT` environment variables when we run the Docker container.